Skip to main content

 For owners who signed a Pinel before 31 December 2024, the commitment still runs.
 The tax reduction continues to apply for the chosen duration (6, 9 or 12 years).
 Breaking the commitment before the deadline triggers the recapture of all reductions received, a brutal tax bill that rarely makes early exit worthwhile, except in exceptional circumstances (international work transfer, divorce, prolonged job loss).

 The strategic question concerns what happens after the commitment.
 Three options present themselves.
-The first is to keep the property and switch to standard rental without the Pinel cap, finally aligning the rent with market value: a significant catch-up (often +60 to +80% compared to Pinel rent).
+The first is to keep the property and switch to standard rental without the Pinel cap, finally aligning the rent with market value: on the basis of the 730 euro capped rent and the 1,400 to 1,600 euro market rent, the catch-up runs from +92 to +119%.
 The second is to switch to furnished LMNP to benefit from depreciation on the residual value of the property: the most tax-advantageous solution.
-The third is to sell, factoring in the Pinel secondary market discount: two-bedroom flats purchased new for 540,000 euros in the 13th in 2022 struggle to sell above 400,000-430,000 euros in 2026, a capital loss of 110,000 to 140,000 euros that only part of the tax reduction offsets.
+The third is to sell, factoring in the Pinel secondary market discount: applied to two-bedroom flats bought new for 540,000 euros in the 13th, the 15 to 25% discount brings the resale price to between 405,000 and 460,000 euros, a capital loss of 80,000 to 135,000 euros that only part of the tax reduction offsets.

 The end of Pinel does not mean the end of property tax optimisation.
 Several schemes remain fully operational and, for Paris, some are far more relevant than Pinel ever was.